The Eighth Principle at UUCLB

 *Please note that the phrasing “we covenant to affirm and promote” is commonly used as a precursor to any and all of the UU principles when listed individually or as a group.

-Our shared commitment to the seven principles is a central part of what connects us as Unitarian Universalists.
-Momentum is growing around the country for the inclusion of an 8th Principle.
-The 8th Principal is our proposal to be in covenant with the Beloved Community.
+The 8th Principal is our covenant with the Beloved Community.
 Covenants can change a culture.
 They hold the potential to transform relationships, communities, and institutions.

-Moving forward with the Widening the Circle of Concern: The Report of the UUA Commission on Institutional Change (COIC) is the quintessential next step in implementing the work of the 8th Principle, once it is adopted.
+Moving forward, we have a roadmap report and its accompanying study/action guide to advise us.
+The Widening the Circle of Concern: The Report of the UUA Commission on Institutional Change (COIC) is the quintessential next step in implementing the work of the 8th Principle.
+Everyone’s first step on this journey is to read or listen to this report.
 You can download a copy of the report, or listen to it for free here, or purchase it from the UUA’s bookstore.
-And while you’re downloading or purchasing this, don’t forget the newly released Widening the Circle of Concern Study/Action Guide that can be downloaded for free, or sign up to have a copy sent to you.
+And you can download the Widening the Circle of Concern Study/Action Guide for free, or sign up to have a copy sent to you.

 There are some print-outs of Widening the Circle available from the auction.
-Contact Jan Goodwin and score one for $5!
+Contact Jan Goodwin or call the office and let Theresa know you want one, they are only $5!

 The full versions of all 5 of the 8th Principle Learning Webinars the above UUCLB 8th Principle Workshop video was created from are available at these links: